Reserves and National Guard – Another Way to Earn a Military Retirement

 Every drill is worth a point of credit toward retirement, and every day of active duty is worth another point.
 Members have to earn a minimum annual number of points, generally 35-50, for a “good year” toward retirement.
 Retirement eligibility is reached after 20 good years (including any active-duty years) and the amount of the pension is determined by the number of points.

 Unlike an active-duty retirement, Reserve/NG pensions start payments at age 60.
 In general, Reservists and National Guard members will earn enough points during their career for a pension of about 15%-40% of an active-duty base pay scale.
 Some may earn more, and a few will earn quite a bit more.
-It’s not uncommon to accumulate 3000-4000 points over 20 good years, and you can use this calculator as one example of determining your pension for your rank.
+It’s not uncommon to accumulate 3000-4000 points over 20 good years.

 Although retiring from the Reserve/NG means that the pension doesn’t begin until age 60, it’s adjusted for both pay raises and inflation.
 When a retired veteran begins drawing retired pay, the base pay used for their first pension payment is taken from the latest pay charts.
 Even though a Reservist may have filed for retirement in 1990 at age 40 and spent 20 years awaiting the start of retired pay, in 2010 at age 60 they’ll use the latest pay scale in effect that year.
 Two decades of pay raises will hopefully have kept up with historic inflation, just as a pension with a cost-of-living-allowance increase will hopefully keep up with future inflation.